the0neWhoKnocks/scaffold/static/README.md

 | `nr`  | `npm run`        |
 //TOKEN:^README__DOCKER

 **NOTE** - To ensure local development reflects what will end up in production, local files are exposed to a development Docker container.
-You can add `source <REPO_PATH>/bin/aliases.sh` to your shell's rc file to use easier to remember Docker commands.
+You can add `source <REPO_PATH>/bin/repo-funcs.sh` to your shell's rc file to use easier to remember commands.
-To automate that process I `source` [this script](https://github.com/the0neWhoKnocks/shell-scripts/blob/master/override-cd.sh) so anytime I `cd` in or out of a repo, the aliases are added or removed when not at the root of the repo.
+To automate that process I `source` [this script](https://github.com/the0neWhoKnocks/shell-scripts/blob/master/override-cd.sh) instead, so anytime I `cd` in or out of a repo, the functions are added or removed when not at the root of the repo.

 | Alias | Command |
 | ----- | ------- |